3. Apply Persuasive Strategies Using Ethos, Pathos, and Logos

 Ethos means persuading through credibility, trustworthiness, and expertise.
 People naturally follow leaders they trust and believe in.

-How to build ethos clearly:
+How to build ethos:

-Demonstrate your expertise openly and authentically.
+- Demonstrate your expertise openly and authentically.

-Establish common ground and shared values clearly with your audience.
+- Establish common ground and shared values clearly with your audience.

-Clearly show integrity and consistency in words and actions.
+- Show integrity and consistency in words and actions.

 Real-world example:

-When proposing a new strategy, clearly say: “In my ten years managing similar projects, this approach has consistently delivered results.”
+When proposing a new strategy, say: “In my ten years managing similar projects, this approach has consistently delivered results.”
 This establishes immediate credibility and trust.

 Strategy 2: Pathos (Emotion and Connection)